What is a Credit Score?

 FICO® Scores from each credit bureau consider only the data in your credit reports at that bureau.
 Your credit scores may be different at each of the credit bureaus.
 If your current scores from the credit bureaus are different, it’s probably because the information those bureaus have on you differs.

 Why are my scores different for the 3 credit bureaus?

 As the information in your credit report changes, so will any new credit score based on your credit report.

-So your FICO Score from a month ago is probably not the same score a lender would get from the credit reporting agency today.
+So your FICO® Scores from a month ago are probably not the same score a lender would get from the credit bureau today.

 Other credit scores

 While FICO® Scores are used by 90% of top lenders, there are other credit scores made available to consumers.
 Other credit scores may evaluate your credit report differently than FICO® Scores.
 When purchasing a credit score for yourself, most experts recommend getting a FICO® Score,

 as FICO® Scores are used in 90% of lending decisions.